FedeDP/libmodule/docs/src/module.rst

 .. c:function:: module_get_name(self, name)

-  Get module's name from his self pointer.
+  Get module's name from his self pointer

   :param self: pointer to module's handler
   :param name: pointer to storage for module's name.
 Note that this must be freed by user.